UPPMAX/LLM-workshop/docs/day3/prompt_engineering.md

 * Prompt templates are a well formatted function with variables that can be substituted for text(mostly) that results in a prompt.

-???- note "Prompting terminologies"
+???- note "Prompting terminologies 🧠"

-    - **Context window**: The maximum number of tokens (words/characters) that an LLM can process in a single interaction, including both input prompt and generated response.
+    - **Context window**: The Maximum number of tokens (words/characters) that an LLM can process in a single interaction, including both input prompt and generated response.

         ???- note "Claude example"
             Context window management when combining extended thining with tool usage[^1]: